 Many working families struggle to make ends meet, and many lack supports that would help them achieve their financial goals.
 Our researchers identify policy options to strengthen public and private work supports, promote meaningful employment for adults, and support positive outcomes for children.

-Health disparities within the US are enormous and they often arise not from medical factors, but from social factors, such as access to health care, quality of physical environment, income, and education.
+Health disparities within the US are enormous, and they often arise from social factors, such as access to health care, quality of physical environment, income, and education.
 Health differences can appear early, increase over a person’s life, and disrupt ideal developmental trajectories and access to opportunity.
 At Urban, we dig deep to understand the complex causal pathways that span a person’s life.
 We also assess the potential of policies and programs both inside and outside the health care system to drive improvements in health.

 Neighborhood boundaries can change from one census year to the next, making it hard for researchers to compare the same area over time.
 The Neighborhood Change Database (NCDB) reconciles those changing boundaries in census data from 1970 to 2010.
-Using the NCDB, we identified the most disadvantaged neighborhoods and the most advantaged neighborhoods, mapping geographic inequality.
+Using the NCDB, Urban researchers have identified the most disadvantaged neighborhoods and the most advantaged neighborhoods, mapping geographic inequality.